 Below we have highlighted several backlinks methods that you should avoid if you want to stay on the right side of Google.
 If you use any of these they either have no positive impact on your ranking or if Google discovers them, don’t be surprised if you find your website ranked three or more pages further down the rankings than before.

 #1 Article Directories: Links from these directories such as Ezine Articles, were devalued years ago by Google, as they believed they were full of articles which were almost identical for any given subject.
+Whereas, specialist online directories such as Slinky Directory provides a good quality link to helpful sites.

 #2 Automatic Link Generating Service: These often appear on websites like Fiverr and offer crazy deals like 20,000 backlinks for $5.
 They are created by bots, and if Google sees them linking to your website, it will plummet down the SERPs